29satnam/29satnam.github.io/_posts/2018-12-02-Gotomote-iOS-release.md

 ## Credits

-- Development credits for this app obviously goes to me.
+- Development credits for Gotomote iOS app obviously goes to me.
 - Design and user interface for the same by my friend <a href="https://www.instagram.com/Zac.wolff/">Zachary</a>.
 - <a href="https://github.com/hjd1964">Howard Dutton</a> and <a href="https://github.com/hjd1964">Khalid Baheyeldin</a> for OnStep.
-- Brightest stars database by <a href="http://www.atlasoftheuniverse.com/stars.html">atlasoftheuniverse.com</a></li>
+- Brightest stars database by <a href="http://www.atlasoftheuniverse.com/stars.html">atlasoftheuniverse.com</a>.
-- Messier, Quasar, Galaxy data by <a href="https://github.com/lorenzoriano/astro-organizer/tree/master/catalogues/SAC_DeepSky_ver81">astro-organizer</a></li>
+- Messier, Quasar, Galaxy data by <a href="https://github.com/lorenzoriano/astro-organizer/tree/master/catalogues/SAC_DeepSky_ver81">astro-organizer</a>.